WilliamDecker/Comic-Book-Guide/README.md

 ## Usage

-To start the program run `node app.js` within the /src/ folder to start the application on `port:3000`.
+To start the program run `node start` within the /src/ folder to start the application on `port:3000`.

 Once it's started, navigate to [http://localhost:3000](http://localhost:3000) in your web browser (or whatever machine you are hosting it on).